 Every big task has to have milestones along the way.
 For a paper, some of those milestones could be:

 Breaking these big tasks down into smaller goals allows you to set deadlines and reduces the overwhelming feeling that such a big task might create.

 Break Up Milestones into Action Items

 Create a list of action-tasks that need to be taken to complete each milestone.
-Looking at find research papers for sources, this could mean Brainstorming a list of 10 keywords, Finding 20 possible sources, assessing validity and relevance of found sources, compiling final list of sources.
-By spending 10 minutes breaking up the open ended goal of “Find research papers” into action items, you accomplish several things:
+Looking at find research papers for sources, this could mean Brainstorming a list of 10 keywords, Finding 20 possible sources, assessing validity and relevance of found sources, compiling a final list of sources.
+By spending 10 minutes breaking up the open-ended goal of “Find research papers” into action items, you accomplish several things:

 - you give yourself a roadmap of what you need to do to reach a milestone